 Version (8 bytes): A VERSION structure (as defined in section 2.2.2.10) that is populated only when the NTLMSSP_NEGOTIATE_VERSION flag is set in the NegotiateFlags field.
-This structure is used for debugging purposes only.
-In normal (non-debugging) protocol messages, it is ignored and does not affect the NTLM message processing.<5>
+This structure isSHOULD<6> be used for debugging purposes only.
+In normal (non-debuggingnondebugging) protocol messages, it is ignored and does not affect the NTLM message processing.<5>.